antoniomika/Share/README.md

 2. Login to gcloud
     - `gcloud auth login`
 3. Update your `app.yaml` to reflect your configuration.
-4. Run the gcloud app deploy on the project for Sharer
+4. Run the gcloud app deploy on the project for Share
     - `gcloud app deploy`

 ## Usage